avinash-saraf/PenPal/README.md

   - Interests/hobbies can be selected by swiping right, and deselected by swiping left on the respective hobby (technically a card using CardView).
 The selected hobbies then get added to FireBaseDatabase under the specific user's node (set as the unique id instantiated by firebase auth) in the 'interests' node.
 Similar for deselection of hobbies.
   - A check mark is also shown when the user selects a particular hobby.
 A floating action button appears when the user removes a particular hobby, allowing the user to undo that action.
 - Main Activity/Page
-  - BottomNavigationView using fragments for displaying Chats, adding a new contact, displaying all contacts, and displaying incoming/outgoing chat requests.
+  - BottomNavigationView using fragments for displaying chats ('Home'), finding a penpal and auto sending chat request ('Meet'), displaying all contacts ('Contacts'), and displaying incoming/outgoing chat requests ('Chat Requests').
 - Private chat
   - Messages sent b/w two users by saving each message on Firebase Realtime Database for each user (messages node -> sender/reciever user's unique id -> reciever/sender user's unique id) and displaying using RecyclerView.
 Automatic scroll to last message sent in the chat activity.
   - Images can be sent as well.
 Images are displayed using url of image location in Firebase Storage.
 Images are compressed to 30% quality before saving in Firebase Storage.